• Skip to main content

 I could get away with a fanless 450W PSU like the Silverstone NJ450-SXL, which would be as silent, but I wanted some margin for future upgrades in case I ever decide to install a top-tier graphics card.

-The Silverstone SX700-LPT is also completely modular, and that was very important to me.
-I didn’t want all that mess of ugly cables dangling from the PSU, and a modular one allows you to connect just what you need.
+The Silverstone SX700-LPT is also fully modular, and that was important to me.
+I didn’t want all that mess of ugly cables dangling from the PSU, and a modular unit allows you to connect only what you need.

 Also, notice, this is an SFX-L power supply.
 It’s much smaller than regular ATX power supplies, although not as small as the SFX ones:

 I like SFX-L the best.
-It’s small enough that it doesn’t take up much space, plus it gives me the flexibility to move my system into a small case in the future.
-But it still has a full-size 120mm fan, which means its much quieter than SFX (80-92mm fans) if it ever starts spinning.
+It’s small enough that it doesn’t take up much space, but it has a full-size 120mm fan, which means its much quieter than SFX (80-92mm fans) when it does spin.
+Also, that size still allows you to use some great looking cases, like the Silverstone LD03 I ended up with.

 Overall, I highly recommend the Silverstone SX700-LPT.